 With Safe Money Millionaire, insurance agents who are sick and tired of commuting through traffic to an office, working in a cubical, and hunting for their own leads, can transform their lives.
 However, to become successful, they will need to learn a few new skills, incorporate some new habits into their lives, and be persistent even if they aren’t immediately successful.

 The new Safe Money Millionaire site reinforces the opportunity to make that dream a reality each time a member visits the site.

 Training for new members should be separate from your more advanced resources.
 Ensure that your new members can find it easily and consider including an orientation for new members within your program.

 Your orientation should include reselling your members on the dream that encouraged them to take the step to join your program to begin with, giving them a brief tour of what’s available, and showing them exactly what to do to get started.

 All that, plus include a feedback mechanism.
 The revised Safe Money Millionaire site tracks member progress.
 Members can see little red dots next to the modules they haven’t yet completed.
 As these turn green, the site tracks each member’s progress through training.
 The moment a new member stops progressing, Ethan and Brett are able to take action to help that member continue his or her progress within the program.
 This eliminates member churn before it happens by providing help and encouragement exactly when it’s necessary.

-You’ll see a lot more smart features within the member site screen shots on this page.
 The transformation generates an immediate return investment.
 Small reductions in churn rate create large increases in program growth and revenue.